syncfusion-content/blazor-docs/blazor/diagram-component/page-settings.md

 # Page Settings in Blazor Diagram Component

-Page settings enable to customize the appearance, width, and height of the diagram page.

-## Page size and appearance

-* The size and appearance of the diagram pages can be customized with the page settings property.
+By default, Diagram’s page size is decided based on the position of diagramming elements.
+The size and appearance of the diagram pages can be customized using the [PageSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.PageSettings.html) property of the diagram.

 * The [Width](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.PageSettings.html#Syncfusion_Blazor_Diagram_PageSettings_Width) and [Height](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.PageSettings.html#Syncfusion_Blazor_Diagram_PageSettings_Height) properties of `PageSettings` define the size of the page.
 The default value of width is 1123 pixel and height is 794 pixel.